Welcome to

 Extraordinary People

-Our faculty community contributes to the international conversation in the biomedical field.
-Our researchers are recognized for their achievements by the National Academy of Engineering, National Academy of Medicine and National Academy of Inventors, among other prestigious organizations.
+Our faculty and researchers are internationally recognized, award-winning contributors to the biomedical field.
+Their achievements have been honored by the National Academy of Engineering, National Academy of Medicine, National Academy of Inventors and many other prestigious organizations.
 They routinely receive funding and further discovery in areas such as cancer treatment, drug delivery, computational modeling, immunology, imaging and instrumentation technologies and fundamental science.

 World Class Opportunities

-At the undergraduate level, our student population participate in research and robust study abroad programs.
-At the graduate level, students lead research in some of the world’s premier labs, with numerous opportunities to develop through industry interactions, conferences, and our seminar series.
+At the undergraduate level, our student population participates in research and robust study abroad programs.
+At the graduate level, students lead research in some of the world’s premier labs, with numerous opportunities to develop through industry interactions, conferences and seminars.

-Our state-of-the-art facilities provide students with the latest in lab equipment and technology ideal for hands-on learning both in the Biomedical Engineering Building, which opened in 2008, and the newly constructed Engineering Education and Research Center (EERC).
-Students have opportunities to partner with faculty and physicians at the Dell Medical School and across The University of Texas at Austin.
+Our state-of-the-art facilities provide students with the latest in lab equipment and technology ideal for hands-on learning, both in the Biomedical Engineering Building, which opened in 2008, and other Cockrell School of Engineering facilities, including our own engineering makerspace, Texas Inventionworks.
+Beyond the Cockrell School, students also have opportunities to partner with faculty and physicians at the Dell Medical School and across The University of Texas at Austin.

 Life in Austin